 Put simply, they secrete at all times, not just in response to heat or exercises like other parts of the body.

 Did you know that the average foot has 250,000 sweat glands?
+That’s a lot of glands to be able to produce foot sweat.
 Meaning they are capable of producing up to half a litre of sweat a day.
 Sweat has essential functions, when contained within a shoe, with excess evaporating.
 Open shoes allow evaporation of sweat which leads to dry skin, especially in the summer.

 Bromhidrosis is where sweaty and smelly feet combine together at any time of year.
 The condition usually involves apocrine sweat glands found in the armpit, the groin and on the feet.
 It is highly embarrassing and unpleasant for those that suffer from it.